mzadel/ncdsp/readme.md

 which get called recursively down to some base case (here, the definition of x(n)).
-That way, we can think mathematically, and each variable's value is determined purely from the mathematical equations and not some global variable that's being mutated in a loop (which can be tricky to think about in a lot of cases).
+That way, we can think mathematically, and each variable's value is determined purely from the mathematical equations and not some global variable that's being mutated in a loop (which can be tricky to reason about in a lot of cases).

 ### Dumping out the reference data